JuliaSbld/seminar_thesis2026/thesis-template/md/introduction.md

-Goal: 600 Words

 # Introduction

 Visual technologies have negative implications and
-Problems arsing because of them but
+Problems arising because of them but
 Auditive technologies are better therefore

 FF - How does a desirable future of audio based technology interaction look like and how do we get there?

-Methode
-Backcasting with expert workshop
+A backcasting approach has been selected to systematically answer the proposed research question.

+A student workshop enriched the scenario with outside opinions and insights into the general desirability of the future scenario.

 Preview